moby/moby/docs/reference/commandline/plugin_rm.md

           --help   Print usage
 ```

+## Description

 Removes a plugin.
 You cannot remove a plugin if it is enabled, you must disable
 a plugin using the [`docker plugin disable`](plugin_disable.md) before removing
 it (or use --force, use of force is not recommended, since it can affect
 functioning of running containers using the plugin).

+## Examples

-The following example disables and removes the `sample-volume-plugin:latest` plugin;
+The following example disables and removes the `sample-volume-plugin:latest`
+plugin:

 ```bash
 $ docker plugin disable tiborvass/sample-volume-plugin